DISCLOSURE: This post contains affiliate links. If you buy through these links, I may earn a small commission.

 The one thing to point out here is to try and use different settings on each amp sim for each part you record.
 Different amp models, different EQ, different effects etc. This will help in the mixing stage as if you have a load of amp sims with exactly the same sound, you are likely to get a build-up of problem frequencies.
 Using different sounds, you will have already taken steps to minimize this making your life easier when it comes to mixing.

 If you’ve made it this far through this article, you’re obviously interested in amp sims.
 It’s not just recording guitars you can use them for.
 Using them to turn your computer into a guitar amp is also an extremely popular application.
-To learn how, check out my “How to use your PC as a guitar amp” article.
+To learn how, check out my “How to use your PC as a guitar amp” article, and its related article “how to run VST plugins standalone“.

 13 Experiment at the mixing stage (bonus tip!)